-Being a small town, Yorktown does not have a public transit system used by locals to get to and from work.
+Yorktown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Yorktown in 2018 was $53,425, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $213,700 for a family of four.

 The people who call Yorktown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Yorktown residents report their race to be White.
-Important ancestries of people in Yorktown include English, Irish, German, Scots-Irish, and Norwegian.
+Important ancestries of people in Yorktown include English, Irish, German, French, and Scots-Irish.

 The most common language spoken in Yorktown is English.
 Other important languages spoken here include Italian and German/Yiddish.